eyramdoeatakli/eyramdoeatakli/README.md

-- 👋 Hi, I’m @eyramdoeatakli
+- 👋 Hi, I’m @eyramdoeatakli and I am passionate about learning from the best and making an impact
 - 👀 I love programming and all things tech
 - 🌱 I’m currently learning logic puzzles to sharpen my problem solving skills
 - 📫 How to reach me eyramdoeatakli@gmail.com